A Reinforcement Learning Framework for Some Singular Stochastic Control Problems: Introduction

 5pt

 The conventional methods to study the continuous-time stochastic regular control and singular control problems assume the full knowledge of the model.
 In reality, however, the decision maker may only have a limited or no information about the model or model parameters.
 Reinforcement learning (RL) provides a powerful way for the agent to learn the optimal control through the trial-and-error procedure.
 By taking an action and observing the resulting state signal and the reward outcome, the agent can learn to select new actions gradually, eventually approximating the optimal control.
 Recently, the theoretical foundations for continuous-time RL algorithms in stochastic regular control problems have been developed in a series of studies in \cite{jia2022policy}, \cite{jia2022policy1}, \cite{jia2023q}, \cite{wang2020reinforcement},\cite{wang2020continuous} in an entropy regularized formulation.
 In particular, the Shannon entropy is considered therein to encourage the exploration to ensure the optimal policy to be a randomized policy.
-Later, this exploitation and exploration formulation with entropy regularization has been quickly employed and generalized to address various financial applications with regular controls, to name a few, see \cite{DaiDJZ} for RL method to solve Merton’s utility maximization problem in an incomplete market; \cite{BoHuangYu} for continuous-time q-learning method to address the optimal tracking portfolio problems with state reflections; \cite{WeiYu} for the continuous- time q-learning algorithm in the learning task of mean-field control problems; \cite{Jia24} for the continuous-time risk-sensitive reinforcement learning theories and algorithms.
+Later, this exploitation and exploration formulation with entropy regularization has been quickly employed and generalized to address various financial applications with regular controls, to name a few, see \cite{DaiDJZ} for RL method to solve Merton’s utility maximization problem in an incomplete market; \cite{BoHuangYu} for continuous-time q-learning method to address the optimal tracking portfolio problems with state reflections; \cite{WeiYu} and \cite{WYY25} for the continuous- time q-learning algorithms in mean-field control and mean-field game problems; \cite{Jia24} for the continuous-time risk-sensitive reinforcement learning theories and algorithms; and \cite{HLYZ25} on continuous-time reinforcement learning for optimal switching over multiple regimes.
+5pt Despite the fast-growing literature on continuous-time RL for regular control problems with randomized policy, the development of RL methods for singular control problems is underexplored due to the lack of understanding on the proper entropy regularization of the monotone singular controls.
+Only some related recent studies in the context of optimal stopping can be found, which essentially transform the optimal stopping problems to regular control problems such that the entropy regularization can be exercised to randomize the policy. \cite{dong2024randomized} formulates the randomized stopping problem as a jump intensity control problem and devise the RL algorithm within a regular control framework. \cite{dianetti2024exploratory} formulates the randomization of the stopping time as a singular control problem with residual entropy and introduce the augmented state process as the probability of stopping before time $t$ to facilitate the policy iteration. \cite{dai2024learning} proposes the penalty approximation of the stopping problem first as a regular control problem such that the discrete type entropy regularization can be incorporated therein to encourage the randomization.